 The proposed project comprises a small open cut coal mining operation, located between Rolleston and Springsure in the Central Highlands region, Queensland.
 The MDS Project is located along the Dawson Highway, approximately 25km west of Rolleston and 45km south east of Springsure in Central Queensland located in the Orion Downs tenement (EPC1517) as shown in Figure 1.
+The project would be developed within MLA 7042 (1607ha) and have a footprint of approximately 426ha.
 The nearest regional town is Emerald, approximately 110km to the north.
 The MDS Project falls within the Central Highlands Regional Council area.
 The MDS Project is surrounded by several other MLs and MLAs, most of which are associated with the adjacent Rolleston Coal Mine.
 Immediately to the east of the MDS Project is the Rolleston Coal Mine (Figure 2).
 The relevant lot/plans are shown on the cadastre map (Figure 3).